Resetting Your Budget after the Holidays

 Imagine when the holidays roll around next year and you’re financially prepared!
 Many financial institutions, including credit unions, offer special holiday savings accounts so you can put away a little every month.
 Most won’t allow you to touch the funds until the holiday season begins, usually in November, so you’re not tempted to use those funds for something else.

 Increase Your Income

 Side hustling is a way of life for many people, and you’d be surprised how easy it is to bring some extra cash when you get creative.
 Getting a part-time job is also an option.
 Don’t think of these options as more work—think of them as opportunities to learn, meet new people and even find a more satisfying career on top of that extra income.
 Find income generating ideas here, and check out sites such as Indeed for part time jobs.

 Use Plastic Wisely

 Credit and debit cards can make it easy to overspend if you’re not watching your budget carefully.
 In fact, several studies have found that people tend to spend more when they use plastic than when they use cash.
-If carrying cash or writing paper checks isn’t an option, try using your debit card with account alerts set up so that you’re automatically notified when your account balance hits a certain point.
-That way, you avoid overdraft fees, plus get the added security of being alerted every time your debit card is being used.
+If carrying cash or writing paper checks isn’t an option, try using your debit card’s account alerts so you’re automatically notified when your account balance hits a certain point.
+You’ll avoid overdraft fees, plus get the added security of being alerted every time your debit card is being used.